sohom-21/sohom-21/README.md

 Web Developer and designer
 --------------------------

-I am B.Tech CSE student .
+I am B.Tech CSE Graduate .
 I am a full stack web development.
 I am really passionate in learning New Technologies that are coming up.
 Also i am learning to make games , apart from this i also know Android Application developement Using React Native and Expo Cli.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sohom.official21@gmail.com](mailto:sohom.official21@gmail.com)